HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialFloatingButton.md

 This property is to add a event when button is clicked

 ### Property Command
-This property is to bind
+This property is to bind on the viewmodel

+### Property CommandParameter
+This property is to set the parameter of the Command property